InvoiceFox/Workonomic-client-bash/README.md

 State
 -----

 Just designing the interface (the commands) at this point.

+Please look and comment on proposal1.bash!